Mo-Abdelhameed/mlr3automl-Regressor/README.md

    `docker build -t model_img .` <br/>
    Here `model_img` is the name given to the container (you can choose any name).
 3. Note the following before running the container for train or batch prediction:
-   - The train, batch predictions tasks and inference service tasks require a bind mount to be mounted to the path `/opt/model_inputs_outputs/` inside the container.
+   - The train and batch predictions tasks require a bind mount to be mounted to the path `/opt/model_inputs_outputs/` inside the container.
 You can use the `-v` flag to specify the bind mount.
    - When you run the train or batch prediction tasks, the container will exit by itself after the task is complete.
    - When you run training task on the container, the container will save the trained model artifacts in the specified path in the bind mount.
 This persists the artifacts even after the container is stopped or killed.
-   - When you run the batch prediction or inference service tasks, the container will load the trained model artifacts from the same location in the bind mount.
+   - When you run the batch prediction, the container will load the trained model artifacts from the same location in the bind mount.
 If the artifacts are not present, the container will exit with an error.
    - Container runs as user 1000.
 Provide appropriate read-write permissions to user 1000 for the bind mount.
 Please follow the principle of least privilege when setting permissions.
 The following permissions are required:
      - Read access to the `inputs` directory in the bind mount.
 Write or execute access is not required.
      - Read-write access to the `outputs` directory and `model` directories.
 Execute access is not required.